-The unique LEI code for the entity and ultimate parent entity, in line with requirements by the EMIR Commission Implementing Regulation 2017/105, for which the template is submitted.
+Code for the relevant entity, as reported in Z.01.00 - Organisation structure (ORG): 20-digit, alpha-numeric LEI code of the entity.
+The Legal identifier uniquely identifies every legal entity or structure that is party to a financial transaction, in any jurisdiction.
 In the absence of a LEI, the ECB Monetary Financial Institutions unique IDentifier (MFI ID) of the entity for use in RIAD should be used.
 In absence of both such identifiers, a local identifier shall be used (please contact the NRA for this).